Art and Culture of Japan - Tokyo, Kyoto & The Seto Inland Sea

 Will we have a guide?

-It is likely we will have a local guide for some or all of our time depending on mode of transport.
-If on a chartered coach a local guide will be required.
+It is likely we will have a local guide for some or all of our time.

 When will a final itinerary be available?